SegeMarl/Tes3mp-SMaRT/README.md

 # Tes3mp-SMaRT
-Server Monitor and Rebooting Tool
+The Elder Scroll 3 Multiplayer - Server Monitor and Rebooting Tool

 You can use this batch file to automate the restarting and backing up of your Tes3mp server.

   During first launch it has a helpful setup will allow you enable several features including: